-Most event planners don’t have the time or resources to dedicate to hiring banquet servers.
+Most event planners don’t have the excess funds in their budget, free time or appropriate resources to dedicate to hiring banquet servers.
 That’s where on-demand hiring can help fill event staffing needs—fast.

 At Qwick, our on-demand hiring platform lets you post a shift at the click of a button.
 Then, pre-vetted, pre-interviewed, local Qwick Professionals will answer the call, and you’ll have a fully staffed event without the hassle of hiring.